selwynpolit/d9book/book/links.md

 ## Get the NID from a URL Alias

-To get the nid for a node, you can pass the URL alias to getPathByAlias.
+To get the nid for a node, you can pass the URL alias parameter to `getPathByAlias()` of the `path_alias.manager service.

 ```php
 // Given "/test-node, returns "/node/32".